Carreau/one-extra-fact/README.md

 1. Reorganize a messy spreadsheet full of field data.
 1. Debug a stripped-down version of [`cvscut`][csvcut].
-1. Iteratively build a tool to identify duplicate datasets using `find` and hashing.
+1. Iteratively build a Python tool to identify duplicate datasets.
 1. Reorganize a small project to be consistent with [Noble's Rules][noble].
-1. Write tests to find problems with that small project's scripts.
 1. Package that project's scripts using Pip.
 1. Clean up a set of inconsistently-formatted text data files using regular expressions.
-1. Generate CSV index of a photo archive.
+1. Generate a CSV index of a photo archive.
-1. Scrape data from a website and store it in a single relational database.
+1. Fetch data from a website using a REST API.
 1. Create and merge pull requests that have merge conflicts.
 1. Extend a Makefile to download data, merge it into existing data, and regenerate reports.
-1. Set up [Travis][travis] to regenerate that report every time new data is committed.
 1. Write a program to pass a set of pre-written tests.
-1. Set up an SSH keypair on GitHub.
+1. Publish a single-page website for a project on GitHub.
-1. Write and run a map-reduce program using GNU Parallel.

 <!-- -------------------------------------------------------------------------------- -->